Congresswoman: Budget Bears Bad News For Nation's Capital

-Representative PAUL RYAN (Republican, Wisconsin): The president is proposing to keep government as large as it's ever been forever.
+PAUL RYAN: The president is proposing to keep government as large as it's ever been forever.
 We don't think the answer to prosperity is borrowing and spending more money.
 We've got to get our spending under control because that's the root cause of our problem.
 And, yes, if you get deficit reduction and the debt under control, that's going to help the economy today.

 RON ELVING: Good to be with you, Michel.

 MARTIN: Now, the shutdown was averted at literally the 11th hour on Friday night.
 What do we know about the negotiations?
 What led to the breakthrough of the logjam?

 ELVING: And we don't know which ones are going to take what kind of a hit except that everything except defense is going to get a $1 billion haircut across all those programs.
 Then how that gets distributed beyond that is still kind of a mystery.

 MARTIN: Later this week, the president is expected to lay out a plan for reducing the deficit.
 Now, earlier this year, we heard from this - a commission, a high-powered commission that he had assembled to advise him on this question.
 But then we heard very little after that.
 So do we know anything about what the president's going to say?
 Is he going to draw from the work of the commission that we've reported on earlier?

 ELVING: The president did not fully embrace it, although he did take some elements of it into his own budget.
 And I think we may see more of it embraced on Wednesday night.
 I shouldn't say Wednesday night.
 We don't know if it's going to be afternoon or night.